 - Passengers carried on scheduled airlines are not protected by ATOL (Air Travel Organisers License) unless the seat has been bought through an ATOL holder, i.e. not directly with the airline.
 Insurance policies will not always cover the cost of travel if an airline becomes insolvent.

-To help you book your holiday in Courchevel safely online, here are a few key points to ensure you avoid the scams:
+To help you book your holiday in Courchevel safely online, here are a few key points:

 - Double check all details such as travel dates, itineraries, destinations and travellers before confirming payment, as you may be charged for amendments.